-Foreign exchange depends on the value of the currency.
-And, as far as the valuation of currency is concerned, it again depends on a number of factors such as - trade, investment, tourism, and geopolitical risk.
+A plain definition of the term Foreign Exchange would imply, trading of one currency for another by the governments, businesses and residents in two countries.
+The exchange of currency into another is done at a specific rate as it depends on the value of the currency.
+As far as the valuation of currency is concerned, it depends on a number of factors such as - trade, investment, tourism, and geopolitical risk.
 The foreign exchange market also represents central banks, commercial banks, brokers, exporters & importers, immigrants, investors, and tourists.

 Structurally, India’s foreign exchange market is not different from that of the global foreign exchange market.
 When represented hierarchically, the main players of this market and their position, as well as place, can be best described through pictorial representation.
 Take a look below